aabbtree77/law2/README.md

 ## Credits

 Thanks to Samuel Dawson for his minimal [typewriter effect](https://tailwindflex.com/@samuel33/typewriter-effect) in vanilla Js.
-One must wrap the HTML text element inside <div class="h-32"> of a fixed height to avoid the side effect of the outer container resizing.
+One must wrap the text div inside another div of a fixed height to avoid the side effect of the outer container resizing.

 DeepL is incredible, but it does not support Latin, Esperanto, or Japanese yet.
 However, it does support the Greek language.